Clients

 -

-Crafted a Theory of Change to align the fund’s strategy with measurable circular economy outcomes.
+Crafted a Theory of Change to align the fund’s strategy with measurable climate outcomes.

 Drafted an investment strategy — including sector focus areas, catalytic project type examples, a target asset allocation mix, and a financial return target —to guide fund design.

-Created initial investor marketing materials to support the CLP team in having initial discussions with prospective investors.
+Created initial investor marketing materials to support the firm’s Investor Relations team’s fundraise.

 Client Type